-- During 2020 to 2022, the FTC issued letters that warned several direct-selling companies to remove and address claims that they or members of their sales force were making about their products' ability to treat, cure or prevent COVID-19 and/or about the earnings that people who suffered the loss of a job or income could make. - In 2021, the FTC sent a notice to more than 1,100 companies, including us, that outlined several practices that the FTC determined to be unfair or deceptive in prior administrative cases.
+- During 2020 to 2022, the FTC issued letters that warned several direct-selling companies to remove and address claims that they or members of their sales force were making about their products' ability to treat or prevent COVID-19 and/or about the earnings that people who have recently lost income could make. - In 2021, the FTC sent a notice to more than 1,100 companies, including us and two of our subsidiaries (Pharmanex, LLC and Big Planet, Inc.), that outlined several practices that the FTC determined to be unfair or deceptive in prior administrative cases.
 These practices relate to earnings claims, other money-making opportunity claims, and endorsements and testimonials.
 Pursuant to the FTC's "penalty offense authority," companies that received the notice are expected to comply with the standards set in the prior administrative cases and could incur significant civil penalties if they or their representatives fail to do so.
+The penalties could be up to \$46,517 per violation, and there is some ambiguity in how a "violation" would be defined for these purposes.

 We implement strict policies and procedures to ensure our sales force complies with legal requirements.
 However, given the size of our sales force, we experience problems from time to time.
-For example, product claims made by some of our sales force in 1990 and 1991 led to a FTC investigation that resulted in our entering into two consent agreements with the FTC and various agreements with state regulatory agencies.
+For example, product claims made by some of our sales force in 1990 and

+1991 led to a FTC investigation that resulted in our entering into two consent agreements with the FTC and various agreements with state regulatory agencies.
 In addition, rulings by the South Korean Fair Trade Commission and by judicial authorities against us and other companies in South Korea indicate that, if our sales force engages in criminal activity, we may be held liable or penalized for failure to supervise them adequately.
 Our sales force may attempt to anticipate which markets we will open in the future and begin marketing and sponsoring activities in markets where we are not qualified to conduct business.
 We could face fines, suspensions or other legal action if our sales force violates applicable laws and regulations, and our reputation and brand could be negatively impacted.

-In addition, as our sales force increasingly uses social media and our digital tools to promote our business opportunity and products, this increases the burden on us to monitor compliance of such activities, and it increases the risk that such social media content or digital content (such as statements made on social media or within the chat feature of our apps) could contain claims that violate our policies and/or applicable regulations.
+In addition, as our sales force increasingly uses social media to promote our business opportunity and products, this increases the burden on us to monitor compliance of such activities and increases the risk that such social media content could contain problematic claims in violation of our policies and applicable regulations.
 For example, due to the borderless nature of social media, a claim that is allowed in one market may ultimately reach another market where it is not allowed.